nhsd-exeter/dos-service-fuzzy-search-api/README.md

 - service address
 - service postcode

-The API endpoint is called by passing the search criteria in as query parameters.
+### Search Terms

+The service search endpoint requires at least one search term to be passed through as a query parameter.
+The query parameter is as follows:

+    search_term

-The minimum number of characters in the search criteria is set by the PARAM.VALIDATION.MIN_SEARCH_STRING_LENGTH environment variable.
-The maximum number of search criteria is set by the PARAM.VALIDATION.MAX_SEARCH_CRITERIA environment variable.
+The minimum number of characters allowed in a the search term is set by the CONFIGURATION.VALIDATION.MIN_SEARCH_STRING_LENGTH environment variable.
+The maximum number of search terms allowed is set by the CONFIGURATION.VALIDATION.MAX_SEARCH_CRITERIA environment variable.

+### Search Prioritisation

+The service search endpoint also allows for a number of search prioritisation parameters to be passed through so as to tailor the search to prioritise the matching of certain fields above others.
+For example, it may be the case that the matching of the service public name is more important than the matching of the service address.
+These variants can be catered for using the following search prioritisation query parameters:

+    name_priority
+    public_name_priority
+    address_priority
+    postcode_priority

+The search prioritisation parameters are all optional, and default values will be applied if they are not passed through.
+The default values are set via correspondingly named environment variables.
+If values are provided they should be in the range of between 0 and 100.

+### Fuzz Level

+The service search endpoint will apply a zero level of fuzzy logic to the search terms by default.
+But this too can be configured by passing a value of between 0 and 2 into the following query parameter:

+    fuzz_level

+The value 0 means that the API will apply no fuzzy logic to the search terms, while a value of 2 will apply a maximum level of fuzziness.

+### Number of matches returned

+Also configurable is the number of matched services returned.
+This can be configured by supplying a value for the following query parameter:

+    max_num_services_to_return

+If set, this value should range from between 1 and 100.

 ## Building the API